Jalopy-Tech/HP-Omen-15-macOS/README.md

 - Bluetooth including the Bluetooth switch
 - HP Wide Vision webcam
 - Start/Shutdown/Restart
-- Sleep/Wake (including close/open on lid)
+- Sleep/Wake (including close/open on lid) [only works with Clover at the moment]
 - Battery Meter
 - Sensors for CPU, drives and battery including temperature monitoring.
 - Brightness function keys
 - High DPI settings for large text display
 - Big Sur/Catalina/Mojave upgrades (all work fine so far)
 - Booting from grub2 by chain loading Clover and/or OpenCore
-- Read/write access to NTFS (Windows) partitions using NTFS-3G (free) or a commercial product.
-- Linux read access to APFS partitions using apfs-fuse
+- NTFS (Windows partitions) read/write access and automatic mounting (as read/write) using NTFS-3G.

 \* The Plextor NVMe drive is accessible with Clover and is supported by Mojave and above.
 High Sierra doesn’t have native support.
 There is a High Sierra patch for Plextor drives: I don’t know if it works with this model as I haven't tried it.